LennyThompson/kafka-model-schema-connector/readme.md

 ## Docker

+It turns out that docker-compose is not such a good solution for this exercise, namely as the target is a gitlab CI/CD build resulting in a producer and consumer running in docker alongside the kafka cluster...

+So it is better to burn the app and config into a docker image and run this directly on the target server (through gitlab).

+So the producer and consumer Dockerfiles have been added which simply take the base openjdk:14 image and add the app and config, then make these the entrypoint for running the container.

+### And for posterity the docker-compose notes...

 Add a docker-compose to dockerise the packaged build running as either a producer or consumer.

 This meant adjusting the docker settings for at least my local kafka environment.